SOLTECH is proud to be recognized as a Top Workplaces 2022 & Best and Brightest Company to Work For 2022! Learn more

-If you’re looking to develop a website, you are probably wondering how much it costs to build a WordPress website.
+If you’re looking to build a website, you are probably wondering how much it costs to develop a WordPress website.
 Although it may seem like a fairly simple question, there are a variety of factors that can make a big difference.
-It’s a lot like building a house.
-Until you purchase the lot and identify the size, structure, features, materials, and overall appearance, the costs could run anywhere from $20,000 for a tiny house up to millions for a mansion.

 wordpress-coding-website

 WordPress supports nearly every type of website imaginable and still offers low-cost options.
 Developers all over the world have contributed to its success by coming up with over 50,000 modules (aka plugins, widgets, and extensions) that extend the functionality of the WordPress website themes.
-There are over 11,000 WordPress themes, which provide templates and stylesheets for users to create a fairly sophisticated website, even without customization.
-The degree of extensibility and customization supported by WordPress is one of the reasons it is such a popular platform.

 The Simplicity & Complexity of WordPress

-A simple, one-page WordPress website can be set up in a matter of hours and it can be installed and available online immediately, assuming it has already set up with a hosting vendor or WordPress.org.
-Yet even a simple, one-page site will still require some customization.
-Think logo, branding color schemes, font styles, images, page design, and more.
+Let’s be clear, a simple, one-page WordPress website can be set up in a matter of hours and it can be installed and available online immediately, assuming it has already been set up with a hosting vendor or WordPress.org.
+WordPress is fairly intuitive to use so you can create an eCommerce website or landing page easily, and not to mention the free version is cost-effective.

 Building a static company or personal website is a fairly straightforward and quick exercise within WordPress but many organizations have a need to create more interactive and feature-rich websites to attract and maintain clients and customers.
 This is where it can get more complex and costly.